 Financial Aid Eligibility Assessment

-The college assesses student eligibility for New York state financial aid at two points in each enrollment:
+The university assesses student eligibility for New York state financial aid at two points in each enrollment:

 - On the date the enrollment officially starts, the student must meet citizenship, residency, high school graduation, and good academic standing requirements.
 If the student fails to meet any of these requirements on the first day of the enrollment, he or she is not eligible for New York state financial aid for the enrollment term.